Skip to main content

 python -m venv venv

-Create new virtual environment in current directory
+Create new virtual environment in current directory:

 • empty